 Contact us at (307) 231-2574 or request a reservation online.

-When you’re ready to truly unplug and explore the backcountry, our overnight pack trips are hard to beat!
+When you’re ready to truly unplug and explore the backcountry, our overnight horseback riding vacations and pack trips are hard to beat!
 Imagine being miles from civilization and being transported to a simpler life; one that includes breathtaking vistas, delicious meals, rugged terrain, and magical evenings around the campfire.
 This isn’t a Disneyland ride, this is the real deal.

-Please do not arrive without a reservation.
-Walk ins are not accepted.
+Please do not arrive for horseback rides without a reservation.
+Walk-ins are not accepted.

 4 DAYS, 3 NIGHTS (minimum)